 Summer Residential Career Training Programs

 The Earth Skills Teaching Apprenticeship has been our hallmark residential program since 1999 and is available for qualified participants who want to learn to teach wilderness skills in a fast-paced, outdoor setting.
 Our goal is to ensure that by the end of the summer you have the skillset necessary to work anywhere in the field of outdoor education.
-Be part of our 20th Summer, arriving anytime between June 7-15 to get settled in, attending all our summer camps and expeditions, and departing in late summer or fall after completing earth skills coursework. $3,000 tuition for early-summer trainings is discounted for previous experience as well as optional early-summer work trade, and fully reimbursed for assisting at summer camps later in the summer, until you are ready to join payroll.
-Apply by March 25th for the best placement opportunity.
+Be part of our 20th Summer, arriving on June 29th to get settled in before experiencing our summer training camps and expeditions, and departing in late summer or fall after completing earth skills coursework. $2,000 tuition for early-summer trainings is discounted for previous experience as well as optional early-summer work trade, and fully reimbursed for assisting at summer camps later in the summer, until you are ready to join payroll.
+Apply by June 28th.

 The Blue Skye Farm Internship is a sustainable homesteading program with “permaculture” and entrepreneurial components.
 The goal is for you to practice cultivating the home environment in a way that benefits nature as well as humans.
-Certified by the Washington State Farm Internship Program, you’ll help run Blue Skye Farm, home of Wolf Camp and the Conservation College, growing and selling produce on site.
-Arrive on June 7th, and depart in the fall after the last fruits, nuts and berries are ready for market. $1,500 tuition includes basic living expenses, is discounted for previous experience, and is reimbursed through farm sales, until you join payroll later in the summer.
+Certified by the Washington State Farm Internship Program, you’ll help run Blue Skye Farm, home of Wolf Camp and the Conservation College, growing and selling produce on site. $1,000 tuition includes basic living expenses, is discounted for previous experience, and is reimbursed through farm sales, until you join payroll later in the summer.
 We have one room still available in the farmhouse for Summer 2019 so apply asap before space fills.

 Coming in 2020: The Wilderness Skills Training Intensive is our fundamental summer residential experience for young adults who want to focus soley on building their outdoor skills.
 It’s the fastest path to wilderness proficiency through an intensive array of earth skills.
 Our goal is to ensure that by the end of the summer you have the skills, knowledge and experience needed to thrive in any outdoor situation. $6,000 base tuition including all living expenses can be discounted for previous training, education, personal outdoor experience, and work-trade.